Tavern Brawler 5e (Updated for the 2024 Rules)

 Critting With Unarmed Strikes

-Thanks to this feat, you can now crit on your unarmed strikes, outputting a whopping 2d4 + STR damage.
+Thanks to this feat, you can now score a Critical Hit on your Unarmed Strikes, outputting a whopping 2d4 + Strength damage.

 Monks/Unarmed Fighting and Grappler